Copy Cats (TV series)

-Copy Cats was a British television comedy impressions sketch programme produced by LWT for ITV from 30 November 1985 to 5 December 1987.
+Copy Cats is a British television comedy impressions sketch programme produced by LWT for ITV from 30 November 1985 to 5 December 1987.
 It was a revival of the quickfire sketch format of 1970s show Who Do You Do? and featured Aiden J. Harvey and Johnny More who were stars of the earlier show.

-The Concept was first incarnated as "Go for it" in 1984, with the series being repackaged as Copy cats in 1985.
+The concept was first incarnated as "Go For It" in 1984, with the series being repackaged as Copy Cats in 1985.